sagemath/sagewiki_to_gh-2022-10-10/days104.md

 == Funding and Registration ==

-We have funding for travel and lodging for a limited number of participants through the Computational Mathematics program via NSF grant 1906266.
+We have funding for travel and lodging for a limited number of participants through the Computational Mathematics and CDS&E programs via NSF grant 1906266.
 Please apply by September 17th if you are requesting funding.
 (Google form to be added soon!)

 Registration is free. (registration form coming soon!)